Santa visit brings joy to a frosty Alaska Inupiat village

 Once all had gathered in the school gym, each child had the opportunity for a short visit with Santa and Mrs. Claus, and each received a backpack brimming with snacks and books, hygiene supplies and a gift.

-Qannik Amy Alice Woods, a second grader, didn’t want to open her backpack just yet.
-This was her first experience with Santa Claus, but he won her over like every other child in the world.
+Qannik Amy Alice Woods, a second grader, didn't want to open her backpack just yet.
+This was her first experience with Santa Claus.

-“He’s cool,” she said, flashing two thumbs up before heading to the bleachers to enjoy a fresh banana, a hard-to-find item above the Arctic Circle.
-Children also got a more location-appropriate treat: ice cream sundaes.
+"He's cool," she said, flashing two thumbs-up before heading to the bleachers to enjoy a fresh banana, a hard-to-find item above the Arctic Circle.
+Children also got ice cream sundaes.

 Fourth grader Mallory Lampe also had her first direct meeting with Santa but didn't wait to open her backpack.
 "I got this kind of toy," she exclaimed with joy, holding up an interactive creature whose eyes light up when you press its nose.

+For the last 53 years, the program has been conducted in conjunction with the Salvation Army.

-The two other villages served this year were Scammon Bay, which experienced fuel and food delivery problems last year, and Minto, chosen because it had never had a visit in the program’s history, said Dana Rosso, a spokesperson for the Alaska National Guard.
+The two other villages served this year were Scammon Bay, which experienced fuel and food delivery problems last year, and Minto, because it never had a visit before, said Dana Rosso, a Guard spokesperson.

-About 650 pounds (295 kilograms) of gifts were delivered to Minto for about 65 children, and nearly 1,800 pounds (816 kilograms) of gifts for the 325 or so children in Scammon Bay.
+About 650 pounds of gifts were delivered to Minto for about 65 children, and nearly 1,800 pounds of gifts for the 325 or so children in Scammon Bay.

-During a mission briefing before the plane left Joint Base Elmendorf-Richardson in Anchorage for Nuiqsut, Santa gave the volunteer elves an important tip.

-That’s why near the end of the program in Nuiqsut, Santa and Mrs. Claus were on the school gym floor with uniformed guard members and scores of others performing a traditional Alaska Native dance.
-It started when a local drum and dance group performed to honor their guests, and it quickly turned into an impromptu hootenanny.
+That's why near the end of the program in Nuiqsut, Santa and Mrs. Claus were on the school gym floor with uniformed Guard members and scores of others performing a traditional Alaska Native dance.
+It started when a local drum and dance group performed to honor their guests.

-At the end of the last song, a beaming Mrs. Claus grabbed one of the dancers and hugged her tightly to show her gratitude.

 "We can't go to all of our villages, but when we have a village celebrate this opportunity, it's a celebration that transfers through the tundra drums across our state," Mayor Ahtuangaruak said.
 "We all get to share in the joy."